-Enforcement of collateral security is typically carried out through a public auction, in the context of judicial or notarial proceedings.
+Enforcement of collateral security is typically carried out through a public auction, either in the context of judicial or notarial proceedings.
 For notarial enforcements, see question 5.4 below.

-The rights derived from the relevant security can be judicially enforced either through declaratory civil proceedings or through summary proceedings.
+The rights derived from the relevant security may be judicially enforced either through declaratory civil proceedings or through summary proceedings.
 The latter action is faster and more effective, while the former is costly and time-consuming.
 However, to start summary proceedings, certain requirements must be met.
-In particular, the lender shall: specify the agreement giving rise to the claim and the final due amount, with a full break-down of each concept; provide a notarial deed where a Notary Public affirms that calculations have been made in accordance with the terms and conditions of the facility agreement; and present a copy of the notarial request for payment addressed to the debtor.
+In particular, the lender will be required to: (i) specify the agreement giving rise to the claim and the final due amount, with a full breakdown of each concept; (ii) provide a notarial deed (or notarised agreement) where a Notary Public confirms that calculations have been made in accordance with the terms and conditions of the relevant agreement; and (iii) present a copy of the notarial request (requerimiento notarial) for payment addressed to the debtor.

-For the enforcement of a pledge, the court will request the deposit of the pledged assets; and for the enforcement of a mortgage, the court will give notice of the foreclosure to any other mortgage creditor.
-Once the above actions have been taken, the court will publish a date for auction.
-The debtor will only be able to oppose foreclosure under limited circumstances, such as prior extinction of the pledge, full payment of the secured obligation or existence of a material error on the calculation of the due amounts.
+In order to proceed: (i) to the enforcement of a pledge, the court will request the deposit of the pledged assets; or (ii) to the enforcement of a mortgage, the court will give notice of the foreclosure to any other mortgage creditor.
+Once the above actions have been carried out, the court will publish a date for auction.
+The debtor will only be able to oppose enforcement under limited circumstances, such as prior extinction of the pledge, full payment of the secured obligation or existence of a material error on the calculation of the due amounts.